ShipFail/consensus-oracle/PRD.md

 ### 1.1 Problem

-Modern LLMs (GPT, Gemini, Claude, etc.) are trained on overlapping but not identical human corpora.
-They often behave differently for open-ended prompts, but sometimes converge on the *same* answer when decoding is deterministic.
-Examples like the "Tell me a joke" → "chicken joke" phenomenon suggest that:
+When people want a reliable answer today, they usually:

+- Ask friends, read blogs, and search the web — and get **conflicting answers**.
+- Or ask **one** LLM (often ChatGPT) and **trust it blindly**.

+In reality:

+- Different information sources regularly **disagree**.
+- LLMs sometimes **hallucinate**.
+- There is **no canonical place** that says:
+  > "Here is what the best models in the world all agree is the answer."

+At the same time, frontier LLMs (Gemini, Claude, Llama, etc.)

+- Are trained on **huge overlapping slices** of human text.
+- Already act as **de facto oracles** for millions of users.

+When we set decoding to be **deterministic** (`temperature = 0`, greedy / `top_k = 1`) and ask multiple models the same question — e.g.:

+> "Tell me a joke."

+They often **collapse to essentially the same classic chicken joke**.

+This suggests that:

-* There exist **dominant, universal, statistically highest-probability answers** (“universal priors”).
+- There exists a **dominant, universal, statistically highest‑probability answer** to some questions across human training data.
-* Cross-model agreement under deterministic settings can act as a **signal** for:

-  * Strong shared human prior
-  * High-likelihood factual answers
-  * Cultural universals (e.g., canonical jokes, basic facts)

-However, there is no simple tool that:

-* Lets users **probe questions** and see how major LLMs agree or disagree.
-* Quantifies **consensus vs disagreement** in a user-friendly way.
-* Collects a corpus of **high-consensus vs low-consensus questions** for research.
+- Deterministic decoding across models acts as a probe into this **shared prior**.

+What’s missing today is a **single service** where you can:

+- Ask a question once.
+- Have **multiple top models** answer deterministically.
+- See whether they **converge** or **conflict**.
+- Get back a **golden answer + consensus score** when they converge.

+That is what Thoth provides.

 ### 1.2 Opportunity

-We can build a lightweight web app that:
+We can turn this idea into a concrete product:

-* Accepts **short questions** from users.
-* Queries multiple LLMs under **deterministic settings**.
-* Computes a **consensus score** based on answer similarity.
-* Surfaces the results via a clear, visual, shareable UI.
+- A **web app** where users ask questions and get:
+  - A golden answer.
+  - A consensus score and label.
+  - Per‑model answers for transparency.
+- An **API** where agents and tools can ask:
+  > "Is there a stable, high‑confidence answer here that many strong models agree on?"

-This works as:
+This serves as:

-* A **hackathon project** (simple yet deep).
+- A **source‑of‑truth layer** for agents and workflows.
-* A **research utility** for studying priors and hallucinations.
+- A **research tool** for studying model priors and disagreements.
-* A **teaching/demo tool** for explaining how LLMs encode human culture.
+- A **demo/teaching tool** for explaining how LLMs encode human knowledge.

 ---

 ## 2. Vision & Product Statement

-> **Vision**: Make the “collective prior” of modern LLMs visible and explorable.

-> **Product Statement**: "LLM Consensus Oracle" is a web tool where users ask short questions and see how multiple top LLMs respond under deterministic settings, along with a consensus score that reflects cross-model agreement.
-High agreement highlights strong shared priors; disagreement reveals ambiguity, controversy, or model-specific behavior.
+> **Vision**: Give humans and agents a single place to ask for the **best available answer** today, grounded in cross‑model deterministic agreement.

+> **Product Statement**: **Thoth** is a web app and API that asks multiple frontier LLMs the same question with deterministic decoding, measures how strongly they agree, and returns a **golden answer plus a consensus score**.
+When the best models all say the same thing, Thoth surfaces that as a strong source‑of‑truth signal; when they diverge, Thoth exposes the disagreement instead of pretending there is one answer.

 ---

-## 3. Goals & Non-Goals
+## 3. Goals & Non‑Goals

 ### 3.1 Goals (MVP)

-1. **Cross-model Answer Comparison**
+1. **Cross‑Model Deterministic Answering**
-   For any short question, show deterministic answers from 2–3 major LLMs.
+   For any short question, show deterministic answers from at least **3** frontier LLMs (Gemini 3.0 Flash Lite, Claude 4 Haiku, Llama 4) via Vertex AI.

-2. **Consensus Measurement**
+2. **Consensus Measurement & Golden Answer**
-   Compute and display a numerical **consensus score** (0–100%) based on answer similarity.
+   Compute and display a **consensus score** (0–1 / 0–100%) and label, and when consensus is strong, select and return a **single golden answer**.

-3. **Simple, Shareable UI**
+3. **Source‑of‑Truth UI**
-   Provide a clean interface that can be demoed live (e.g., at a hackathon) with minimal friction.
+   Provide a clean **Ask Thoth** interface that:
+   - Shows the **golden answer** prominently.
+   - Explains the consensus score and label.
+   - Exposes per‑model answers for transparency.

-4. **Basic Question History**
+4. **Basic Question History (with Auth)**
-   Show the last N questions and their consensus scores for the current session.
+   Show the last N questions and their golden answers/consensus scores; persist for signed‑in users (Firebase Auth + Firestore).

-5. **Deterministic Settings Enforcement**
+5. **Strict Deterministic Settings**
-   Ensure all model calls use the strictest possible deterministic decoding (e.g., `temperature=0`, `top_k=1`, `top_p=1` or equivalent).
+   Ensure all model calls use strict deterministic decoding (e.g., `temperature=0`, `top_k=1` or provider equivalent).

-6. **User Authentication**
+6. **Agent‑Friendly API**
-   Allow users to sign in via Google (Firebase Auth) to save their history across sessions.
+   Offer an MVP `POST /api/thoth` endpoint that returns golden answer, consensus score, label, and per‑model answers in JSON.

-### 3.2 Stretch Goals (Post-MVP / Nice-to-Have)
+### 3.2 Stretch Goals (Post‑MVP)

-1. **Public Leaderboard** for questions with highest and lowest consensus.
+1. **Public Leaderboard** of questions with highest and lowest consensus.
-2. **Human Voting** on which answer is best / most correct.
-3. **Categorization** of questions: Facts vs Opinions vs Predictions vs Values.
-4. **API Access** exposing consensus scores for external tools.
+2. **Question Type Classification** (Fact / Opinion / Prediction / Value).
+3. **Human Voting** to compare model consensus vs human consensus.
+4. **Export / Research Mode** (CSV / JSON downloads).
+5. **SDKs** (TypeScript, Python) for easy Thoth API integration.

-### 3.3 Non-Goals
+### 3.3 Non‑Goals

-* The product is **not a truth oracle**; it does not guarantee correctness.
-* We are **not** solving alignment or safety research at production depth.
-* We are **not** doing full-scale misinformation detection or moderation.
-* We are **not** implementing large-scale analytics or big-data pipelines in the MVP.
+- Being a **philosophical truth oracle** or solving epistemology.
+- Full‑blown **safety / alignment infrastructure**.
+- Large‑scale production traffic, multi‑region reliability, or enterprise SLOs in MVP.
+- Implementing complex analytics pipelines beyond simple logging and exports.

+Thoth is a **practical source‑of‑truth signal**, not an absolute arbiter of reality.

 ---